-Anyone who drinks is familiar with the unpleasant effects of excessive alcohol consumption, a hangover from alcohol results in a range of symptoms such as vomiting, a headache caused by dehydration, dizziness, nausea, sensitivity to light and noise, or chills after drinking alcohol.
+Anyone who drinks is familiar with the unpleasant effects of excessive alcohol consumption.
+A hangover from alcohol results in a range of symptoms such as vomiting, a headache caused by dehydration, dizziness, nausea, sensitivity to light and noise, or chills after drinking alcohol.
 Moreover, hangovers can also be associated with a fever.
 But what exactly causes the hangover fever, and can a hangover pill that works prevent a hangover fever?

 Keep reading to find out!

 As you know, the amount of fun we have on Saturday night may be directly related to the amount of misery we feel Sunday morning.
 And that’s because the symptoms, stages and severity of a hangover are related to the blood alcohol level you reach, how rapidly you drink, and the amount you drink.
 After the alcohol has been cleared from the system, a hangover can last for 8 to 24 hours , depending on how much you've consumed.

 On the other hand, a fever, in general, is caused by an underlying disease process or presence of infection.
 Fever is a manifestation of our body that there is something wrong or there is a temperature imbalance such as hypothermia, which our body compensates by increasing its core temperature.

 All in all, hangover fevers and chills after binge drinking alcohol are not uncommon, especially in the winter.
 For instance, alcohol makes one’s body warm inside but expands blood vessels thus causing rapid heat loss and diminishing the natural shivering response of the body system.
 This can result in hangover chills which may be followed by a fever.

 But how exactly can hangovers cause fevers?
 We list the 3 main culprits.